evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 # Tevm Quick Start Guide

-After going through this guide you will understand the basic functionality of Tevm.

 :::tip
 🚧 If you are already familiar with how Tevm works you can bootstrap a project with the tevm cli (Coming soon)